vircadia/vircadia-native-core/BUILD.md

 ####External Libraries
 We don't currently have a Windows installer, so before running Interface, you will need to ensure that all required resources are loadable.

-* In particular you must make sure all required DLLs are loadable.
-You can accomplish this in several different ways.

-    One technique is described below:
-    * create a directory C:\Development\HiFi\windows-dlls
-    * add C:\Development\HiFi\windows-dlls to your path
-    * copy the following files into this directory: zlib1.dll, freeglut.dll, glew32.dll

-    Note: you will find freeglut.dll and glew32.dll in the C:\Development\HiFi\hifi\interface\external tree.
-You will need to find the zlib1.dll from where you installed zLib.

-* You also need to make the interface\resources directory available to interface.exe.
-To do that, copy the contents of C:\Development\HiFi\hifi\interface\resources to C:\Development\HiFi\build\interface\Debug\resources or if you're building a Release build to C:\Development\HiFi\build\interface\Release\resources

-#### glm
-CMake will need to know where glm headers are.
-You can do this by setting the variable `GLM_ROOT_DIR` to the location of the folder that contains your glm dir, in your ENV or by passing GLM_ROOT_DIR directly on the command line to cmake.
+CMake will need to know where the headers and libraries for required external dependencies are.
+If you installed ZLIB using the installer, the FindZLIB cmake module will be able to find it.
+This isn't the case for glm, freeglut, and GLEW.
+These are the associated variables you will want to set:

+`GLM_ROOT_DIR, GLUT_ROOT_DIR, GLEW_ROOT_DIR`

+They can be set in your ENV or by passing them to the cmake command on the command line.
+(There is an example of this in the CMake section earlier in this guide.)

 ####Building in Visual Studio
 Follow the same build steps from the CMake section, but pass a different generator to CMake.